 Which of these book suggestions sounds most intriguing to you?
 What other books have you read that you’d recommend we add to this list?
 Leave a comment below with your suggestions and how you enjoyed ours.
 Chances are if the book was useful to you, it will be useful to other readers as well!

-Before you go, did you know that pc/nametag creates new content weekly and monthly?
+Did you know that pc/nametag creates new content weekly and monthly?
 Our free tools and resources page contains a list of resources that our readers have loved within the past year.
 Learn about the latest industry trends, get access to tips and tricks for the busy business professional, and explore an array of topics ranging from employee engagement to meeting planning.

 READ NEXT